 This heater is clean burning.
 It requires no outside venting.
 There is no heat loss out a vent or up a chimney.
 Heat is generated by realistic dancing, yellow flames.
 This heater is designed for vent-free operation with flue damper closed.
 It has been tested and approved to ANSI Z21.11.2 standard for unvented heaters.
-This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening flue damper (non-thermostat models only).
+This heater may also be operated as a vented decorative (ANSI Z21.60) product by opening flue damper (only when used as a manual control unit - thermostat remote cannot be used).